 Filename encoding and interoperability problems

-To minimize the chance for filename encoding interoperability problems gsutil requires use of the UTF-8 character encoding when uploading and downloading files.
+To reduce the chance for filename encoding interoperability problems gsutil uses UTF-8 character encoding when uploading and downloading files.
 Because UTF-8 is in widespread (and growing) use, for most users nothing needs to be done to use UTF-8.
 Users with files stored in other encodings (such as Latin 1) must convert those filenames to UTF-8 before attempting to upload the files.

 The most common place where users who have filenames that use some other encoding encounter a gsutil error is while uploading files using the recursive (-R) option on the gsutil cp , mv, or rsync commands.
 When this happens you'll get an error like this:

 CommandException: Invalid Unicode path encountered ('dir1/dir2/file_name_with_\xf6n_bad_chars'). gsutil cannot proceed with such files present.
 Please remove or rename this file and try again.

 Note that the invalid Unicode characters have been hex-encoded in this error message because otherwise trying to print them would result in another error.